Ministry of Food and Agriculture (Ghana): 2023

 Charity Akortia, a 57-year old woman from the Agona West Municipality in the Central Region was awarded GH¢1 million as the national best farmer for 2023.
 The cash prize was sponsored by Agriculture Development Bank.

-Theophilus Ezenrane Ackah from the Western Region was awarded with a high horsepower tractor, a boom sprayer, a set of implements, and trailer as the first runner up.
-Ghana Exim Bank sponsored this prized.
+Theophilus Ezenrane Ackah from the Western Region was awarded a high horsepower tractor, a boom sprayer, a set of implements, and trailer as the first runner up.
+Ghana Exim Bank sponsored this prize.

 Kwaku Yeboah Asumah from the Bono East Region received the second runner up award.
 His prize was an MF tractor head, trailer, and set of implements.
 His prize was sponsored by Stanbic Bank.

 2022

 In 2022, Nana Yaw Sarpong Siriboe won the ultimate award for being the best farmer in the country.
-Dr. Bryan Acheampong, the Minister for Food and Agriculture, awarded Nana Yaw Sarpong Siriboe of Siriboe Farms with the esteemed Ultimate Award Prize as the National Best Farmer of 2022.
+Bryan Acheampong, the Minister for Food and Agriculture, awarded Nana Yaw Sarpong Siriboe of Siriboe Farms the esteemed Ultimate Award Prize as the National Best Farmer of 2022.